Ben Richardson (basketball): College career

 As a freshman for Loyola in the 2014–15 season, Richardson averaged 4.2 points, shooting .381 from the field, in 20 minutes per game.
 His best game of the season was a season-high 15 points, going 5-of-5 from the three-point line, in a win over Indiana State at the 2015 Missouri Valley Conference tournament quarterfinals.
 He accumulated a team-high 33 steals.
 In his sophomore campaign, Richardson averaged 4.9 points, with a .402 field goal percentage, in 23.8 minutes per game.
 He was named to the Honorable Mention Missouri Valley Conference (MVC) Scholar-Athlete Team and made the MVC Honor Roll.
 He scored a season-best 21 points against Toledo at the Great Alaska Shootout on November 27, 2015, shooting 7-of-8 from the field.

 Richardson averaged a career-high 8.3 points, 2.9 assists, and 1.3 steals in 31.8 minutes per game in his junior season, starting in all 32 games.
 He garnered First Team MVC Scholar-Athlete Team honors, being named MVC Scholar-Athlete of the Week on January 10, 2017.
 Richardson posted season-bests of 22 points and 8 assists on December 29, 2016 in a loss to Drake.
 As a senior, he averaged 6.9 points, 3.8 assists, and 1.2 steals in 31 minutes per game, en route to MVC Defensive Player of the Year and All-Defensive Team accolades.
 On March 24, 2018 against Kansas State, he scored a career-high 23 points, shooting 6-of-7 from the three-point line, to lead Loyola to the Final Four of the 2018 NCAA tournament.
 Richardson was named MVC First Team Scholar-Athlete and to the Division I-AAA Scholar-Athlete Team.
 Along with Loyola teammate Clayton Custer, he also won the Kansas City Sports Commission Sportsmen Of The Year award.

 Professional career

 On July 20, 2018, Richardson signed a contract with MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).
 He averaged 8.7 points, 3.0 rebounds, 2.8 assists and 1.5 steals per game.
 He spent the 2019-20 season in the Czech Republic with Geosan Kolín.
 Richardson averaged 12.2 points, 3.7 rebounds, 3.0 assists and 2.1 steals per game.
 On October 6, 2020, he signed with SAM Basket of the Swiss Basketball League.
-As of December 2021, Richardson is playing for Spišskí Rytieri of the Slovak Basketball League.
+He then played for Spišskí Rytieri of the Slovak Basketball League.

 Personal life

-Richardson's favorite films include Memento, The Matrix, and Kung Fu Panda 3.
+As of 2023, Richardson was working for an insurance company in Overland Park, Kansas.